InterMind: Doctor-Patient-Family Interactive Depression Assessment Empowered by Large Language Models: Conclusion

-In the future, we aim to explore various mental disorder detection technologies and consider incorporating medical knowledge graphs to provide AI Psychologist with more reliable knowledge of different mental disorders.
-Through the interactive participation of patients, doctors, and families, we hope that our system can help identify comorbidities and offer doctors more comprehensive information to support their diagnoses of multiple diseases.
+In conclusion, we design InterMind, a doctor-patient-family interactive depression assessment system powered by LLMs.It offers psychological support to both patients and families, integrating their information to generate diagnostic reports, treatment plans, and mental state analyses.
+We enhance LLM performance via prompt engineering for counseling dialogue generation and apply RAG and CoT to produce professional reports, effectively improving the model's capabilities in both counseling and diagnosis.
+Quantitative experiments and subjective evaluations confirm the system's effectiveness in depression assessment.
+However, this work has several limitations.
+First, the patient and family perspectives currently rely on LLM-simulated data derived from existing sources, which may not fully reflect real-world situations.
+Second, although the proposed method aims at enhancing diagnostic efficiency and multi-role interaction in automatic depression assessment, its effectiveness still requires further validation in real clinical settings in collaboration with medical professionals.

-\begin{acks} We would like to extend our gratitude to the MAC Lab at the School of Computer and Information Engineering, Hefei University of Technology, for their support in providing the data.
-This work was supported by the National Key Research and Development Program (Grant No. 2023YFC2506803), the National Nature Science Foundation of China under Grant No. 62072152, 62172137, 72188101. \end{acks}
+\begin{acks} This work was supported by the National Key Research and Development Program of China under Grant No. 2023YFC2506803, the National Natural Science Foundation of China under Grant No. 62072152, 62172137, 72188101. \end{acks}